 A bicycle train is a group of students accompanied by adults that bicycle a pre-planned route to school.
 Routes can originate from a particular neighborhood or, in order to include children who live too far to bicycle, begin from a parking lot.
 They may operate daily, weekly or monthly.
 Often, they are started in order to address parents’ concerns about traffic and personal safety while providing a chance for parents and children to socialize.

 Bicycle trains can be loosely structured or highly organized.
 For example, bicycle trains can be as simple as neighborhood families deciding to bicycle together.
 More formal, organized bike trains have a coordinator who recruits volunteers and participants, creates a schedule and designs a route.
 While requiring more effort, more structured bicycle trains offer the opportunity to involve more children.

 - Bike Safety Tips: English (PDF)

 Traffic gardens are miniature street neighborhoods made up of small-sized streets where children and adults can engage in active learning about roadways and traffic safety in a low-stress environment.
 Children practice walking, bicycling, and “driving” along roadways and through intersections and crossings, all in an environment free of motor vehicles.
 In Alexandria, each city-led project gives local children an opportunity to learn about real street design and influence what the streets in their play space looks like.
 The effort to install these in key locations that serve children and adults is part of the City's Vision Zero Educational Efforts.

-- NEW!
-Ewald Park's Traffic Garden is NOW OPEN!
+- Ewald Park's Traffic Garden is now open!